CesareFaccio/Pythorch-MNIST-Visualized/README.md

 2_accviz : results from the convolution of the filters of the second layer and the outputs of the first layer image (saved in size that is easier to add to documents)
 2viz : results from the convolution of the filters of the second layer and the original image (saved in size that is easier to add to documents)

 I have also added a PDF where I walk through what is happening in the network with real examples of the results from the convolutions with filters (kernels).
+Note that every time the network is trained the filters will be slighty different or even very different so your results may vary from what is included in the PDF.